 She has received artist residencies from the The Writers’ Colony at Dairy Hollow, Ucross Foundation, Atlantic Center for the Arts, and Virginia Center for the Creative Arts, as well as a Tennessee Williams Scholarship from Sewanee Writers’ Conference.
 In 2006, she was honored as one of Pittsburgh’s “40 under 40.”
 She has also received an individual artist fellowship from Pennsylvania Council on the Arts, multiple PA Partners in the Arts grants, and an Artistic Vibrancy Award from The Greater Pittsburgh Arts Council as well as two City of Pittsburgh Proclamations for her work in the literary community.

 She served as writer-in-residence at Salem College, Winston Salem, NC in January 2011.
 She now regularly teaches fiction workshops, Readings in Fiction, and Food Writing in Chatham University’s MFA and Food Studies programs.

-Sherrie is a regular food columnist for Pittsburgh Quarterly magazine, writes a monthly food-lit column, “Eat Drink Book” for PANK magazine, and has food essays in Superstition Review and Fried Walleye and Cherry Pie: Midwestern Writers on Food.
+Sherrie is a regular food columnist for Pittsburgh Quarterly magazine, writes occasional food essays for the Pittsburgh Post-Gazette and has food essays in Superstition Review and Fried Walleye and Cherry Pie: Midwestern Writers on Food.